 - The victim suffered harm as a result of the breach.

 - The defendant’s actions were the cause of damages to the victim.

 Philadelphia Parking Garage Slip and Fall Injury Attorney

 If you or someone you love have been injured in a slip and fall accident in a parking garage, call the Philadelphia personal injury lawyers at The Reiff Law Firm right away.
-Our attorneys have decades of experience litigating complex premises liability cases, and we fight tirelessly for our clients to receive the compensation they deserve.
-Call our law offices today at (215) 246-9000 to schedule a free and confidential consultation with an attorney you can trust.
+Our parking garage injury attorneys have decades of experience litigating complex premises liability cases, and we fight tirelessly for our clients to receive the compensation they deserve.
+Call our law offices today at (215) 709-6940 to schedule a free and confidential consultation with an attorney you can trust.